-The Division of Humanities and Social Sciences provides introductory and advanced instruction in all areas of the human sciences, with undergraduate programs of distinction in English and New Media, International Relations, and Psychology, minors in select fields, and special certificate programs in Hellenic Studies and in Teaching English as a Foreign Language (TEFL).
+The Division of Humanities and Social Sciences provides introductory and advanced instruction in all areas of the human sciences, with undergraduate programs of distinction in English and New Media, Political Science & International Relations, and Psychology, minors in select fields, and special certificate programs in Hellenic Studies and in Teaching English as a Foreign Language (TEFL).
 Its goal is to provide a dynamic contemporary student-centered education and contribute meaningfully through academic instruction, research, and professional outreach in the relevant fields.
 The programs offered by the Division are particularly strong in communication practice, modern literature, and language teaching methodology, the main concepts, methods and debates in psychology, American and EU politics, history, international law and organizations, gender, globalization and cultural studies.

 The principal mission of the Division is to assist students to master and integrate different modes of knowledge and experience in order to communicate, solve problems, resolve conflict, and express ideas creatively and professionally in a variety of settings.
 In addition, the Division aspires to challenge its youth to cultivate personal integrity and respect for diverse values.